Comparisons – NATO Allies –

 named (by the Speaker of the Landsting, Greenland's Parliament).
 Continuing the Danish Arctic explorer

 theme begun with HDMS Knud Rasmussen, P571 is HDMS Ejnar Mikkelsen.
-Two more OPVs may
+A further two OPVs were considered but, as of Dec 2013, funding has only just been approved for a

 * Standard fit (which is lighter than that of the Agdlek class).
 As noted, containerized